-A break to Brittany promises many things – picture-postcard villages, historic cities, ancient forests – but above all, its home to mile upon mile of glorious, sandy beaches.
+A break to Brittany promises many things – picture-postcard villages, historic cities, ancient forests – but above all, its home to mile upon mile of glorious, sandy beaches perfect for a family beach holiday.
 To help you plan your ideal seaside escape to this French region, we’ve gathered up the best beaches on offer, including firm family favourites, top places to tuck into seafood and where’s best for sun-seekers.

 Along the delightfully – and accurately – named Pink Granite Coast you’ll find Grand Plage de Goas Lagorn, the Baie de Lannion’s sheltered strech of beach.
-Running along the North Brittany Cap between the Celtic towns of Lannion and Trébeurden, this beach provides plenty of watery activities to keep the whole family amused, including windsurfing and kayaking.
+Running along the North Brittany Cap between the Celtic towns of Lannion and Trébeurden, having your beach holiday here provides plenty of watery activities to keep the whole family amused, including windsurfing and kayaking.

 Delve into Audierne to discover an active fishing port offering great quality local seafood.
 Its beaches are excellent, with long stretches of fine sand and you can hop on a boat trips across to the Ile-de-Sein.

 - Pick of the parcs: L’Orangerie de Lanniron – a beautiful parc with a golf driving range (great for those that fancy giving their sea legs a rest!)

 Dinard is perfectly placed opposite St. Malo and visitors will be rewarded with a choice of fine beaches including Plage de l’Ecluse, home of Dinard’s main beach and Casino.
 From here, you can follow the attractive Promenade du Claire de Lune around the headland and down to the Plage du Prieuré.
 Take the opposite route to discover the Plage de St Egonat.
 Dinard offers the perfect beach holiday for the family.